PTFE

 • Free

-Since then, we have become the world’s largest extrusions manufacturer of PTFE.
+Since then, we have become the world’s largest extrusion manufacturer of PTFE.
 We have evolved a broad PTFE portfolio of standardized and custom products.
-This diverse polymer is made into heat shrink, convoluted tubing, and monofilament.
-PTFE has the lowest coefficient of friction of any polymer and has a broad temperature range allowing it to excel equally in extreme cold and hot environments.
+This diverse polymer can be made into tubing, heat shrink, convoluted tubing, and monofilament.
+PTFE has the lowest coefficient of friction of any polymer and has a broad temperature range, allowing it to excel equally in extremely cold and hot environments.

 The unique properties of PTFE have made it the polymer of choice for many advanced applications.
 Because of its unparalleled chemical resistance and extreme temperature tolerance, this fluoropolymer has gained a high presence in everything from lifesaving medical devices, chemical and analytic sciences, to industrial equipment operating in demanding environments.

-Known as the gold standard, PTFE tubing possesses superior lubricity, is biocompatible, and is made to precision tolerances.
+Known as the gold standard, PTFE tubing possesses superior lubricity and is made to precision tolerances.
 We offer PTFE in Sub-Lite-Wall™ tubing, special profiles, multi-lumen tubing, and in our Aeos™ ePTFE special expanded PTFE version.

 PTFE can be sourced with flares, flanges, draw downs, drilled holes, cuffs, or a combination of more than one Optimized Tubing Solution.